 All the interior space is easy-to-access, while the kitchen area is raised to store water tank and other accessories underneath.
 The kitchen is equipped with modern appliances including the laundry under the countertop and sliding pantry shelf.
 A sliding barn door separates kitchen and bathroom and reveals a sliding closet to hang clothes.

-Leaving the kitchen, lounge and bathroom aside, approx. 100-square-feet central open space is there in the tiny house, so it can be slated as a spacious mobile home.
+Leaving the kitchen, lounge and bathroom aside, approx. 100-square-feet central open space is there, so it can be slated as a tiny yet spacious home.

 This open concept tiny house on wheels is built on 24 foot long and 8 ½ wide trailer.
 It has a spacious living area and two full beds that can accommodate four persons comfortably.
 If you are looking out for a cozy tiny house with amazing woodwork, then it is a worthy idea, and you will be excited to know that its plans are being shared for no cost on Ana White‘s blog.